sauravsray/sauravsray.github.io/index.md

 This is my Personal Website.
-Currently, I am a Visting Faculty at the Department of Mathematics, IIT Madras, Chennai, India
+Currently, I am a Postdoctoral Researcher in the group of Prof. Hendrik Ranocha at the Johannes Gutenberg University of Mainz, Mainz, Germany.
 <img src="prof_pic.jpg" width="120" height="190" />

 # About Me

 ## Past Professional Experience
+* Visting Faculty at the Department of Mathematics, IIT Madras, Chennai, India.
 * Postdoctoral Reasearcher at TIFR-Center For Applicable Mathematics, Bangalore, India.
 * Postdoctoral Reasearcher at Department of Physics, University of NotreDame, Indiana, USA.